-Northern Illinois University's stance regarding data management is explained in the Data Management Policy Investigators are expected to share their data and results with the general public unless otherwise prohibited by law.
-Northern Illinois University encourages the open access of data and research materials.
+Northern Illinois University's stance regarding research data management is explained in the Research Data Management Policy.
+Investigators are expected to share their research data and results with the general public unless otherwise prohibited by law.
+Northern Illinois University encourages the open access of research data and research materials.
 It is important for transparency and to aid future researchers in their projects.

-It is important for Investigators to familiarize themselves with data management rules and regulations.
-For further information please contact Shannon Wapole at the Office of Research Compliance and Integrity.
+It is important for Investigators to familiarize themselves with research data management rules and regulations.
+General questions regarding research data management may be directed to Shannon Wapole with the Office of Research Compliance and Integrity.

 Funding Agency Requirements

 |National Institute of Health (NIH)||

 All Final, peer reviewed, journal manuscripts generated with NIH funds must be submitted to the digital archive PubMed Central upon acceptance for publication. http://publicaccess.nih.gov/policy.htm

 Applications seeking $500,000 or more or as a special requirement of a Funding Opportunity Announcement (FOA) must include a data sharing plan. http://grants.nih.gov/grants/guide/notice-files/NOT-OD-03-032.html